 The typical franchisor would incorporate as a limited liability company (LLC), like most businesses in Ukraine.
 There are other forms of business entity available, such as a private enterprise or a joint-stock company.
 However, those other corporate forms are either under-regulated or over-regulated, while the LLC strikes a proper balance.
 A single-person franchisor may also register as an individual entrepreneur.

-The Civil Code, the Commercial Code, the Law on Companies, the Law on Joint-Stock Companies and the Law on State Registration of Legal Entities and Individual Entrepreneurs govern the formation of business entities.
+The Civil Code, the Commercial Code, the Law on Companies, the Law on Limited Liability Companies (enacted in 2018) and the Law on State Registration of Legal Entities and Individual Entrepreneurs govern the formation of business entities.
 Between them, these laws set a number of requirements for forming and maintaining a business entity.

 The first step in establishing a legally formed entity in Ukraine is to file a registration form (which includes a statement of beneficial ownership), founding resolution and statutory documents, and to apply for registration of the company with a local state registrar.
 Currently, state registration of legal entities is free of charge.

 Ukrainian law envisages some capital formation and maintenance rules for companies.
-In particular, a joint-stock company must have a minimum capital of not less than 4 million hryvnas2 at its formation.
+In particular, a joint-stock company must have a minimum capital of not less than 4.65 million hryvnas (2) at its formation.
 There are also restrictive rules regarding consideration paid for the issue of shares of joint-stock companies.
 There is no minimum capital requirement for registration of an LLC and capital formation rules are generally less restrictive for LLCs.